East Cornwall · PL31 · Cornwall Council North

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Bodmin, that work is shaped by the place itself — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Every Bodmin project we take on begins with reading the local context — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward modern Persimmon and Bellway estates and post-war estates.

 • Conservation Area